 Reality: Interoperability is about agreeing on data formats and communication protocols, not technological uniformity.
 You can achieve excellent interoperability between completely different technology stacks if they speak common languages like JSON, XML, or GraphQL.

-Assessment of interoperability standards should happen regularly—at least annually, but preferably quarterly for fast-moving industries.
-You’re looking at several factors:
+You should assess interoperability standards regularly, at least annually, but preferably quarterly for fast-moving industries.
+Look at a few factors:

 - Compatibility with major platforms and services